aspnet/Blazor.Docs/docs/components/index.md

 ## Raw HTML

-Blazor normally renders strings using DOM text nodes, which means that any markup they may contain will be ignored and treated as literal text.
-To render raw HTML wrap the HTML content in a `MarkupString` value, which will then be parsed as HTML or SVG and inserted into the DOM.
+Blazor normally renders strings using DOM text nodes, which means that any markup they may contain is ignored and treated as literal text.
+To render raw HTML, wrap the HTML content in a `MarkupString` value, which is then parsed as HTML or SVG and inserted into the DOM.

+> [!WARNING]
-> WARNING: Rendering raw HTML constructed from any untrusted source is a **security risk** and should be avoided!
+> Rendering raw HTML constructed from any untrusted source is a **security risk** and should be avoided!

 The following example shows using the `MarkupString` type to add a block of static HTML content to the rendered output of a component: